AlexandreFenyo/net-monitor/README.md

 All these components are packaged in a single Servlet that needs a Servlet container to run into.
 Tomcat is the prefered container for this purpose.

+The version of the net-monitor Servlet must be the

 ## Install from the WAR archive in the Cloudflare CDN